Salty, tart and with a bit of a bite, these Sumac onions tick all the boxes, and are a ridiculously simple side salad you need to try your hands at.

 - For maximum flavor and deliciousness, use extra virgin olive oil.

-- To tone down the sourness of the sumac onions, add a bit of sugar into the mix.
+- To tone down the sourness of the Sumac onions, add a bit of sugar to the mix.

 - To bring a bit of smokiness into the salad, add a pinch or two of smoked paprika or chipotle pepper to it.

 - Some varieties of onions tend to have a very strong, pungent taste and aroma.
-To reduce this, you can soak the sliced onions in some cold water for a few minutes, drain off the water, and then use them for the recipe.
+To tackle this, you can transfer the sliced onions to a bowl and refrigerate for 30 minutes.
+Alternatively, you can soak the onions in cold water for 10 minutes, pat them dry, and then use them to make Sumac marinated onions.
+I used this exact technique to make my laccha onions.

-- For maximum flavor and texture, make this salad 1-2 hours in advance and refrigerate it.
+- For maximum flavor and texture, let the onion slices marinate for 5 minutes, ideally longer in the refrigerator, and then serve them.
 This little extra time will help all the ingredients mingle together and create the perfect balance of texture and flavor.

 Basically, you can use them wherever you want to bring a bit of tanginess and flavor to your dish.